State Fairgrounds To Open Up For Drive-Thru 'Food Parade' Experience, With 16 Vendors

-The parade is scheduled to run in three-day stretches, starting on Aug.
+The parade is scheduled to run in three multiday stretches, starting Aug.
 20. The exact dates are Aug.
 20-23, Aug.
 27-30, and Sept.
 3-7.
 Tickets must be purchased online.
 They run $20 per vehicle and are limited.
 Tickets go on sale July 31.

 Along with the fair foods, the 1.5-mile parade route will also feature entertainment, trivia contests and activities.
 Parade-goers should expect a “multi-hour experience.”

-Proceeds from the parade will go towards operations and next year’s fair, officials say, noting that this year’s cancellation has left the fair without 95% of its revenue.
+Proceeds from the parade will go toward operations and next year’s fair, officials say, noting that this year’s cancellation has left the fair without most of its revenue.

+“The fair counts on the fair for our revenue.
+We count on about 95% of that revenue from the fair in order to operate the rest of the year,” Dullinger said.
+“So this is a way to support the Minnesota State Fair along with 16 of its vendors.”

+Que Viet is one of those vendors.
+They’ll have their eggrolls on a stick and five-point wontons.

 The 2020 Minnesota State Fair was canceled in May.
 The last time the fair was canceled was in 1945, during the polio pandemic.